Packing for Long Term Travel: Advice and Essential Items

 As the name would suggest, this suitcase is incredibly light, and it’s designed so that no matter what I put in it, it’s easy to pull.
 It’s expandable, and the external pockets offer a generous amount of extra space for items I need to access quickly.
 I also love that the max handle height is suited to tall people like myself.

-If you really want a “spinner,” the Travelpro Maxlite comes in that style as well.
+If you’re like my husband and prefer spinner wheels, the Travelpro Maxlite comes in that style as well.
 Click here to see the 21″ spinner version.

 Lightweight Backpack with Numerous Pockets